liamhv31/Projects/Data-Exfiltration-Detection.md

 | stats count by base_domain
 | sort -count
 ```
 This will allow us to match both something like `3479fgwb8fgeq.tunnelcorp.net` and `3479fgwb8fgeq.tunnelcorp.net.uk`.
-This also has it's problems though.
+This also has its problems, though.
 You need to now maintain a list of domain suffixes, which can cause you to miss events.
 This is when you would incorporate something like a lookup in Splunk to enrich your search (outside the scope of this lab).

 **Answer**: tunnelcorp.net